Pamir Highway Guide

 Probably the best option for taking in the scenery if you don’t plan to stray too far away from the main road/routes if at all, although this is the most expensive way to do it aside from an organized tour.

 If you can wrangle together a group of 4-6 travelers this can cut costs dramatically.
-The best places to look for other travelers is via the forum on Caravanistan or putting a notice on the board at the PECTA office (if planning to hire from Khorog to Osh) when you arrive in Khorog.
+The best places to look for other travelers are via the forums on Caravanistan or putting a notice on the board at the PECTA office (if planning to hire from Khorog to Osh) when you arrive in Khorog.

 If you thought there was public transport along the Pamir Highway you are sorrily mistaken.
 The closest things to it are shared taxis and marshrutkas.